 As I mentioned above, the caves created or enlarged due to mining activity are still around today and 4 are open to the public – Peak Cavern (Devil’s Arse), Speedwell Cavern, Treak Cliff Cavern and Blue John Cavern.
 All are broadly the same, so we opted for the least commercialised and least busy and went for Treak Cliff.
 It was actually fun to head in to the passages and see the rock formations inside.

 And that brings a close to a little tour around Castleton.
 What do you think?
 The Peak District, and the whole of Derbyshire, is such an underrated part of England.
-I’ll also be posting about another perfect Peak District spot, Bakewell, in the coming weeks.
+As I mentioned, we stayed in the Bakewell area when visiting, and you can also read my post detailing 2 days there HERE.
 Stay safe and happy travelling!